Opportunities (Sales) — Opportunity Workflow: Create, Triage, Convert to Project

 Overview

-The Requests section in Coperniq is the starting point of the sales process.
-Here, all incoming opportunities are captured and managed through a Request workflow before being converted into Projects (and later into Work Orders).
+The Opportunities section in Coperniq is the starting point of the sales process.
+This is where incoming leads and sales opportunities are captured, reviewed, and managed through a workflow before eventually being converted into Projects (and later into Work Orders).

-• Convert approved requests into Projects manually or automatically
+• Convert approved opportunities into Projects manually or automatically

 • Log into the Coperniq web app

-• Choose the Requests tab at the top
+• Choose the Opportunities tab at the top

 image.png

-You’ll land on the Requests dashboard, which includes:
+You’ll land on the Oppurtinities dashboard, which includes:

-• A list of requests grouped by workflows (e.g., Service Pipeline, Project Pipeline)
+• A list of Opportunities grouped by workflows (e.g., Service Pipeline, Project Pipeline)

-• Stages that track progress, such as New Request, Proposal, Closed Won, Closed Lost, Nurture
+• Stages that track progress, such as New Opportunity , Proposal, Closed Won, Closed Lost, Nurture

 • A toolbar to search, filter, group, and sort requests